reubenmiller/go-c8y-cli/docs/_docs/1-powershell-installation.md

 1. Now go to the [Getting started](https://reubenmiller.github.io/go-c8y-cli/docs/2-getting-started-powershell/) section for instructions how to use it

-#### PowerShell 5 (not recommended)
+#### PowerShell 5

-**Warning**

-It is highly recommended to use PowerShell 7 rather than PowerShell 5.
-PowerShel 7 can be installed along side existing PowerShell installations, and Microsoft have already stopped developing features on 5.x.
-In addition PowerShell 7 is cross platform, so you can use the same scripts across Windows, MacOS and Linux.

-1. Install the [PowerShell Prerequisites](../1-powershell-prerequisites) required when running PowerShell 5.

-1. Open a powershell console (i.e. powershell.exe)

-1. Install `PSc8y` module from [PSGallery](https://www.powershellgallery.com/packages/PSc8y)

-    ```powershell
-    Install-Module PSc8y -Repository PSGallery -AllowClobber -Scope CurrentUser
-    ```

-1. Import the module

-    ```powershell
-    Import-Module PSc8y
-    ```

-1. Now go to the [Getting started](https://reubenmiller.github.io/go-c8y-cli/docs/2-getting-started-powershell/) section for instructions how to use it
+Powershell 5 is no longer officially supported.
+Users should install PowerShell 7 (aka pwsh) as it provides a lot of benefits and is also supported on multiple platforms (linux, MacOS and Windows).

+Following the instructions to install [PowerShell 7 (Core)](https://github.com/PowerShell/PowerShell/releases).

 ### MacOS